acacost8/acacost8/README.md

-## Hi there 👋
+## Hello there ‼️

 <!--
 **acacost8/acacost8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a customize AI Discord bot that allows users to quickly implement special features into their favorite servers
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...